Coherent modeling of longitudinal causal effects on binary outcomes: Framework and problem description

-Consider a biomedical study with binary treatment $A_0$, binary outcome $Y$ and general baseline covariates $L_0$.
-Under the conditional ignorability condition that $A_0 \ind Y(a_0)\mid L_0,$ the SMM parameters are identified and, depending on the link, they can be interpreted as (monotone transformations of) the conditional relative risk (RR), conditional risk difference (RD) or conditional odds ratio (OR) defined as
+Consider a biomedical study with binary treatment $A_0$, outcome $Y$ and general baseline covariates $L_0$.
+Under the conditional ignorability condition that $A_0\; \ind\; Y(a_0)\mid L_0,$ the SMM \eqref{eqn:smm} is equivalent to the observed data model \eqref{eqn:smm_obs}.
+With a continuous $Y$, a common approach to estimate the SMM parameter $\alpha$ is to assume a GLM, which is equivalent to assuming model \eqref{eqn:smm_obs} and an additional nuisance model,

-respectively, where $p_{1}(l_0) = P(Y=1\mid A_0=1, L_0=l_0)$ and $p_0(l_0) = P(Y=1\mid A_0=0, L_0=l_0)$.
-In comparison with the OR, the RR and RD are arguably easier to interpret, partly because they are collapsible in the sense that in the absence of confounding, the marginal RR or RD always lies within the convex hull of the conditional RRs or RDs \citep{rothman2008modern}.
-Moreover, it is possible to guarantee consistent estimation of the conditional RR and RD if one correctly specifies the functional form of $RR(l_0)$ and $RD(l_0)$ in a randomized trial while it is not possible to do so for the OR \citep{robins2000marginal2}.
-Hence over the last three decades, many researchers argued for the use of multiplicative and additive SMMs over the logistic SMM; see \cite{lumley2006relative} and references therein.

-Despite these advantages, the application of multiplicative and additive SMMs in practice so far has been relatively infrequent compared to the logistic SMM.
-Arguably this was due to lack of a good nuisance model for estimating parameters in the multiplicative and additive SMMs.
-To be concrete, note that for maximum likelihood estimation, one needs to specify a model for a variation independent nuisance function $\phi(l_0)$ such that the probabilities $(p_1(l_0), p_0(l_0))$ can be uniquely identified from $(RD(l_0), \phi(l_0))$ or $(RR(l_0), \phi(l_0))$.
-The commonly used generalized linear modeling approach essentially chooses $\phi(l_0)$ to be (a monotone transformation of) the baseline risk $p_0(l_0)$.
-For example, with a log link a GLM specifies

-However, the models \eqref{eqn:br1} and \eqref{eqn:br} are variation dependent as the range of $\alpha$ depends on the specific value of $\mu$.
-To solve this problem, \cite{richardson2017modeling} introduce a novel nuisance function, the $l_0$-specific odds product: